 When a visiting friar suggests that witchcraft is to blame for their failing crops, Irmeltrud sees an opportunity to get rid of her burdensome mother-in-law, Güde.
 Frustrated with having to feed the old woman who brings nothing to the table, she is quick to point the dreaded finger of suspicion, Güde has three days to clear her name, or be led to the stake …”

-Güde doesn’t know whether all that’s happening is part of her ailing mind and age or whether it’s really happening and she really is a witch, voluntarily or not.
+Güde doesn’t know whether all that’s happening is part of her ailing mind or if it’s really happening.
 And this bothered me at times.
-I could do without those dreams or hallucinations, it slowed the story down.
+I could do without those dreams or hallucinations, it slowed the story down and it made me feel disconnected from her as a character.